rxliuli/site/packages/v6/src/data/privacy/android.md

 ---

-By using our Android Ping Tool application, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.
+By using our Android Tool application, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.

 Thank you for trusting us with your information.